 Being in the hospital can be stressful physically, emotionally and financially.
 Here are some tips to get you through your hospital stay.

 Oncology patients may need the care of an Intensive Care Unit (ICU) and this unfamiliar environment can cause a great deal of stress for the oncology patient and/or family.

-Standard Precautions are the basic steps used to prevent transmission of pathogens (organisms that can cause disease).
+Standard Precautions are the basic steps used to stop the spread of pathogens (organisms that can cause disease).